ChrstphrHll/npc_gen/students/Kova Tamara.md

 # Kova Tamara
 ---
 ### Description
-- Firbolg Fighter from Aldercrown Empire
+- Firbolg Fighter from Verdain
 - 1st year Assault student in Treskal
-- shoulder length straight red hair that's well kept, Green eyes, and Pale Brown skin
+- shoulder length curly auburn hair that's braided, Green eyes, and Pale Brown skin
 - Is Dynamic and Modern, and has Competition as their ideal

 ### Organizations